littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Origins:

 Galactic Backdoor (Any) - This civilization has a wormhole in their home system - potential boon to exploration, or an invitation to invasion?
-(Start with a wormhole in your home system The Wormhole Stabilization tech option starts ready to research.
+(Start with a wormhole in your home system.
+The Wormhole Stabilization tech option starts ready to research.
 Warning: There are fewer limits on where the wormhole's exit point can spawn than normal.
 This origin may lead to some interesting interactions.)

 Shroud-Touched (Not Materialist) - The Otherworld has left its mark on this civilization's homeworld and its people.
 They are naturally in tune with psychic energies.
 (Most pops of your starting species have the Natural Esper trait, which is a lesser psionic trait.
 Can get leader traits like lesser versions of psionic leader traits.
 Very rarely, actual Latent Psionics can spawn.
 The Psionic Theory tech option starts ready to research.
 Your homeworld has an Otherworld Pockets deposit which adds special esper jobs.)